What is PayPal?

 Assuming you want to use your account to make payments and deposits, then the process is simple, with your personal contact and security details being requested and some details regarding the bank account or debit card from which you will make payments into your account.

 There's a simple checking procedure, with PayPal making a small payment into your chosen account, which then allows them to make sure you're real and that your account details are correct.
 This can take a couple of days, but is usually faster.

 Is PayPal safe?

-One of the best features of PayPal is that even without a business account you can have the money paid into your account by someone else, so if, for example, you pay for a meal out with a friend, you can request a payment for their share and they can simply pay into your PayPal account.
+One of the best features of PayPal is that even without a business account, you can have the money paid into your account by someone else, so if, for example, you pay for a meal out with a friend, you can request a payment for their share.
+They can pay into your PayPal account.

-And on that note, you should know that if you use your PayPal account for a transaction involving the chance of currencies, you can now use PayPal as the currency exchange provider which gives you back 2% in cash!
+And on that note, you should know that if you use your PayPal account for a transaction involving the chance of currencies, you can now use PayPal as the currency exchange provider, giving you back 2% in cash!
 This benefit is unique among eWallets.

-PayPal also offer a ‘one-click' service, which some retailers and outlets use, which allows you to make purchases even more quickly and easily.
+PayPal also offers a ‘one-click' service, which some retailers and outlets use, which allows you to make purchases even more quickly and easily.

-You can be sure these casinos offer a great choice of games, generous bonuses, progressive Jackpots and ongoing fun.
+You can be sure these casinos offer great games, generous bonuses, progressive Jackpots and ongoing fun.
 They're 100% safe under UK law regulation so you're good to go.